syhrz/adjust-tasks/task02/README.md

               total        used        free      shared  buff/cache   available
 Mem:             62          12          33           1          17          49
 Swap:             0           0           0
 ```

-Honestly I don't really yet understand on how to measure that so I tried to setup a vm to test.
+A long term solution is to run haproxy and enable stats since some important information already there and can be monitor via web.
+I'd try to setup a simple service with haproxy in front to monitor the incoming requests.

 ## Implementation